lwmqn/qnode/README.md

 ********************************************
 <a name="API_getSmartObject"></a>
 ### .getSmartObject()
 Get the smart object used on this qnode.
+You can access its Resources with [read](https://github.com/PeterEB/smartobject#API_read)/[write](https://github.com/PeterEB/smartobject#API_write)/[exec](https://github.com/PeterEB/smartobject#API_exec) methods provieded by SmartObject class.
+Use these method to access you smart object, and qnode itself will check if it needs to report the changes to the Server according to the settings of obsevation.

 **Arguments:**